-In the solo exhibition Encoded, Stored, and Retrieved, French-born, Berlin-based painter and print-maker Christie MacDonald processes memory, cultural cross-pollination and artistic invention.
+In the solo exhibition Encoded, Stored, and Retrieved, Berlin-based French painter Christie MacDonald processes memory and cultural influences, merging her gorgeous reinterpretation of pattern painting with impulses from the digital realm.

 Cinema Conversación LGBTQ* #4 Screening & Artist Talk Featuring Lily Scherlis, Nora Smith and Anna-Lea Schmitt For the fourth edition of the Cinema Conversación LGBTQ* series of film screenings/artist’s talks, taking place Friday, January 11th 2019, 7pm, SomoS proudly presents an evening of queer cinema and conversation, curated by Zsombor Bobák.
 Presenting the work of […]

 Christie MacDonald is a French-born artist based in Berlin, whose practice involves painting and print.
-Her abstract works reference the digital age of the internet and social media.
+Her abstract works reference digital and computer culture, the internet and social media.

 Jonas Blume is a Berlin-based conceptual video and installation artist.
 His art is centered around the theme of the relationship between online and offline self, and how existence in each realm spawns a multidimensional identity that is neither entirely virtual, nor limited to IRL (in real life) personae.
 When an individual can exist as multiple […]